 The 20th century saw the rise of United States as a truly global power.
 During this century, America became increasingly involved in world affairs such as the World War I and World War II.
 By the second half of the century, United States had become a global superpower.
-Following is a timeline of the main events from 20th century America.

 President William McKinley was shot twice and assassinated in 1901.
 He was the third American President to be assassinated, following Abraham Lincoln and James A. Garfield.
 McKinley was assassinated by Leon Czolgosz who was an anarchist.
 Czolgosz was sentenced to death after President McKinley succumbed to his wounds and died.

 Following the assassination of President William McKinley, Vice President Theodore Roosevelt became the President.
 Roosevelt was 42 at the time and is the youngest person ever to have become the President of the United States.
 Although not directly elected in his first term, Roosevelt would command immense popularity and led a strong government.

 The Wright Brothers made their famous powered flight in 1903.
 This was the first time any human-made aircraft that was heavier than air was flown using a self-propelled engine.
 The famous flight lasted only about 12 seconds.
 It heralded an enduring era of airplanes.